 - If you are injured, make sure to consult with your treating physician or an emergency room as soon as possible.
 However, do not prolong your treatment just for purposes of a legal case.
 When you are feeling better or if a physician recommends a discharge from further medical treatment, call us so that we can obtain a final report and bill from the physician in order to attempt to settle your claim with the insurance company.

 In most cases there are two claims that can be made.
 Often, the property manager or owner has insurance coverage that is called Med Pay.
 This coverage provides payment of medical expenses incurred as a result of the accident up to the limits of the policy.
 Often, the limit is low so it is important that you also provide your medical providers with your own medical insurance coverage for all expenses not covered by Med Pay coverage.
 Payments under Med Pay are usually made regardless of any dispute as to fault.

 The other claim that can be made in a premises liability accident is a liability claim in the event another party was negligent concerning your injury.
 The at fault party will hopefully have liability insurance coverage that will compensate you properly for your injuries.

 Generally, there is a three year statute of limitations for this type of personal injury liability claim in Maryland and the District of Columbia .
 If a lawsuit is not filed within that period of time, your claim will be forever barred by the statute of limitations.
-If the accident involves a death, the statute of limitations for a wrongful death claim in Maryland is three years and in the District of Columbia is one year.3.
-Can any lawyer handle my claim?
+If the accident involves a death, the statute of limitations for a wrongful death claim in Maryland is three years and in the District of Columbia is one year.

 The legal information on this site is not intended to be legal advice.
 Contact one of our experienced premises liability attorneys or lawyers today to get specific information and answers for your specific situation.